-- 22.15 Any employee who retires or whose position is eliminated and who has completed ten (10) consecutive years of employment with the CITY has the option to receive payment for one-half (1/2) of any accumulated but unused sick leave up to a maximum of six hundred (600) hours.
+22.15 Any employee who retires or whose position is eliminated and who has completed ten (10) consecutive years of employment with the CITY has the option to receive payment for one-half (1/2) of any accumulated but unused sick leave up to a maximum of six hundred (600) hours paid (for example, an employee with eight hundred hours of accrued and unused sick leave at the time of retirement may cash out up to four hundred (400) of those hours but an employee with eighteen hundred (1800) hours of accrued and unused sick leave at the time of retirement may only cash out up to six hundred (600) of those hours).
 The rate of pay shall be the regular hourly rate of pay at the time the position is vacated.
-Employees may elect to convert all unused sick leave to service credit. - 22.16 If an employee dies, then all of the employee's accumulated sick leave shall be paid at the regular hourly rate of pay at the time of the employee's death.
+Employees may elect to convert all unused sick leave to service credit.

+22.16 If an employee dies, then all of the employee's accumulated sick leave shall be paid at the regular hourly rate of pay at the time of the employee's death.
 Such payment shall be made to the person named by the employee as beneficiary in the employee's CITY provided life insurance policy.